Adopted: January 29, 2017; Amended January 28, 2018; Amended July 24, 2018

 Section 1.
 Definition.

-- The Media and Outreach Committee is charged with overseeing the internal and external communication efforts of the DDS, including maintenance of the organization’s website and social media presence.
-The Committee will be responsible for crafting and distributing all press releases, and it will provide editorial oversight for the organization’s journalistic efforts.
+- The Coordinator of Media and Publicity is charged with overseeing the internal and external communication efforts of DDS, including maintenance of the organization’s website and social media presence.
+They will be responsible for crafting and distributing all press releases and will provide editorial oversight for the organization’s journalistic efforts.

-(c) The chair of each standing committee will be elected annually by a majority vote of the committee members.
-Chairs of standing committees will keep the Executive Committee and the Regular Meetings of the Local informed on the activities of the committee.
-Each chair will submit and deliver a year-end report to the General Meeting.
+(b) The Coordinators will be elected annually by a majority vote of General Meeting.
+Coordinators will keep the Steering Committee and the Regular Meetings of the Local informed on the activities of any ad hoc committees or working groups they oversee.
+Each Coordinator will submit and deliver a year-end report to the General Meeting.

-(d) The duties of the standing committees include proposing policies and initiatives to the General and Regular Meetings and executing decisions of the Local at the behest of the Executive Committee.
+(c) The duties of the Coordinators include proposing policies and initiatives to the General and Regular Meetings and executing decisions of the Local at the behest of the Steering Committee.

 ARTICLE V. Ad Hoc Committees.